insomnia-creator/Termst/README.md

 ## Customisable to the core.

-TermStart is made using the most bleeding edge technologies out there, with Vue.js, Typescript and Sass.
+Termst is made using the most bleeding edge technologies out there, with Vue.js, Typescript and Sass.

-TermStart's default set of components and commands will give you a head start to a clean, minimalist terminal.
+Termst's default set of components and commands will give you a head start to a clean, minimalist terminal.

-There's always room for add-ons, so you can configure, script, make termstart anyway you want to.
+There's always room for add-ons, so you can configure, script, make Termst anyway you want to.

-TermStart comes with 3 default themes:
+Termst comes with 3 default themes:
 Flamingo, Glass and Vue-neu.

 Styling is simple enough, you can poke around, or you can fully modify any element you want to.

 ## Development Roadmap.

-TermStart is starting off small but has high hopes.
+Termst is starting off small but has high hopes.

 - [X] Get a working build up
 - [ ] Exit private alpha